Dj-Polyester/filters-cuda/README.md

 # filters-cuda

+Implementation for some of the image filters using CUDA.
+Currently color and convolutional filters are available.

 **NOTE:** 2d functions have implementations, however benchmarking is only available for 1d kernels, kernels that have 1d grid and block sizes.